Gnomorian/gnom-gnom-utils/README.md

     - [X] Can be disabled in config.

 ## Modular Ender Storage System (MESS)
-  - [ ] Single smart block that acts as core.
+  - [x] Single smart block that acts as core.
 Bound to player.
 Only breakable by player.
   - [ ] Infinite amount of modular single "dumb" blocks with nbt data that store 1 item attach to the smart core.
   - [ ] Whole inventory can be accessed through some form of ender chest/pouch.
-  - [ ] Renders a random item inside the block for trolling purposes.
+  - [x] Renders a random item inside the block for trolling purposes.
   - [X] Can be disabled in config.
+    - [ ] Config option to render actual or dummy item in limbs
   - [ ] a multiblock trap that can zap entities into the MESS, including players
       - [ ] when the player who created the storage for the entity is online, the dimention is loaded.